 Lay Liturgical Groups such as Lay Eucharistic Ministers, Lectors, Acolytes and Ushers welcome you to join us in serving our church and our Lord.

 Adult Sunday School is currently offered via Zoom classes.
 Contact the church office for information and links.
-The lesson is focused on the readings for the day and led by Fr.
-Bill Barton.
+The lesson is focused on the readings for the day.

 Pastoral Care is one of our outreach groups working within the church and community, ministering to those who need our love and support for a myriad of reasons.
 If you feel called to be a part of this special team, we would love to have you!